 - We take things far less personal

-- Through the combination of sel-understanding and wisdom we become at peace with how things are
+- Through the combination of self-understanding and wisdom, we become at peace with how things are

-To summarize this list, we can say that in general, achieving more wisdom and self-understanding leads us to be more happy.
+To summarize this list, we can say that in general, achieving more wisdom and self-understanding leads us to be happier.

 And this is precisely the ultimate goal of mindfulness: happiness.